Generlate/Handbook/Finance/index.md

 ## Accounting

-We work with an outsourced accounting firm named [Officengine](https://officengine.com/).
-They close the books monthly and produce our financial statements, and provide support in processing payables, preparing taxes, filing corporate registrations, and more.
+We work with an outsourced accounting firm named [Officengine](https://officengine.com/). <!-- replace officeengine or delete it --> They close the books monthly and produce our financial statements, and provide support in processing payables, preparing taxes, filing corporate registrations, and more.

 Reach out to the [Finance team](#team) for an introduction if needed.